pantheon-systems/documentation/source/_docs/guides/wordpress-git/01-introduction.md

 ---
-title: Use Git, FTP and WordPress Together on Pantheon
+title: Intro to Git with WordPress
-subtitle: Stop Cowboy Coding, Keep your Favorite Tools
+subtitle: Stop Cowboy Coding
-description: Use your favorite tools: the WordPress admin UI, an FTP client, and a text editor and work quickly, safely and easily on the cloud.
+description: Use your favorite tools: the WordPress Dashboard, an SFTP client, and your text editor of choice to work quickly, safely and easily on the cloud.
-tags: [develop]
+tags: [moreguides]
-contributors: scottmassey
 layout: guide
 type: guide
-anchorid: git-wordpress
+anchorid: wordpress-git
 gitwordpress: true
 generator: pagination
 pagination:
     provider: data.gitwordpresspages
 use:
     - gitwordpresspages
-permalink: docs/guides/git-wordpress/
+permalink: docs/guides/wordpress-git/
-nexturl: guides/git-wordpress/create-site/
+nexturl: guides/wordpress-git/wp-admin/
-editpath: git-wordpress/01-introduction.md
+editpath: wordpress-git/01-introduction.md
 ---
 Don’t use Git?
 No problem -- you can stick to a simple set of tools, and still take advantage of some of Git’s powerful features.
 This guide will walk you through building a WordPress site using your favorite FTP client, text editor, and our platform’s built in Git-based version control.